dflib/dflib/README.md

 CSV, Excel, RDBMS, Avro, JSON and can be easily adapted to other formats (e.g. web-service-based ones like Google Sheets, etc.)

+## DFLib and Jupyter

+While DFLib works in any Java application, it has a [special intergation](https://dflib.org/docs/1.x/#jupyter) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive data exploration and analysis enviroment popular among data scientists and data engineers.
+In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava) as a sister project to DFLib.

 ## Project Links

 * [Website](https://dflib.org/)